Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling

-As a result, auditors engaged in external data collection had to take great steps to guard against legal liability and retaliation.
+As a result, auditors engaged in external data collection had to take great steps to guard against liability and retaliation.
 One journalist said, \inlinequote{[The CFAA] is an incredible legal hangover for the type of work I do... how much lawyering I need to even get one tool off the ground is insane}{7}.
 Auditors also expressed hesitation about reforms that give platforms more control over what data is released.
 The same journalist continued, \blockquote{ Exemption from [the CFAA] would honestly be more helpful than these platform access roles that the E.U. is claiming that they're going to offer [e.g., in the Digital Services Act], which I am very skeptical about...
 I just feel like the history of these things is that when platforms have been required to provide API access, they have somehow always made it impossible to do real accountability. }{7} Even auditors hired internally may assume some degree of personal risk.
 One civil society auditor noted, for example: \blockquote{ Another really frequent sort of question that I get [from organizations]... is what is my liability around doing this kind of [audit work]?
 And frankly, to your earlier question about building in-house versus contracting, that's another main [reason to contract]... it's like, okay, we're still going to do this thing, but just sort of outsource it.
 So I think that just remains like a really open question that people doing this kind of work are carrying a lot of legal risk in doing so. }{24}

-\inlinesection{Implications.} Given that data access and integrity is critical for auditing and for accountability, future research could explore tools and processes for not only facilitating access to data---especially independently, through scraping or simulation---but also for ensuring data quality and integrity.
-Participants specifically wished for more tooling for data donation and user-driven auditing---a nascent area of research in human-computer interaction \citep{lam_sociotechnical_2023, devos_toward_2022, deng_understanding_2023}.
+\inlinesection{Implications.} Future research could explore tools and processes for not only facilitating access to data---especially independently, through scraping or simulation---but also for ensuring data quality and integrity.
+Participants specifically wished for more tooling for data donation and user-driven auditing, a nascent area of research in human-computer interaction \citep{lam_sociotechnical_2023, devos_toward_2022, deng_understanding_2023}.
 Auditors also faced challenges common to data work in general, and research on practices surrounding data quality and data integrity may be applied specifically to discrimination testing and AI auditing methods.